niclast7611/web-scraper-tech-talk/README.md

 <img src='images/Screen Shot 2022-07-27 at 11.37.42 AM.png'/>

 This simple project can be made in under 75 lines of code but can be easily expanded to include a filter to only show specific jobs with a certain salary, or only if they include Full Stack in the title, etc. It was super fun working on this and learning Python for the first time.
-Have fun with this repo!
+Theres plenty of helpful resources out there if you get stuck.
+Have fun with this repo options are almost endless with the different sites you could scrape just do your research before hand!